 We all strive for the best-looking experience when we game.
 After all, a game’s graphics have the power to realistically immerse us into realms of fantasy and space, peril and excitement, through 4K resolutions, Nvidia features, intricately designed physics, and -- essentially -- a powerful graphics card.
 Why settle for standard console graphics when you’re a PC gamer?

-To experience the shiniest and most demanding new gaming releases means investing in a graphics card capable of powering your PC to the levels required for ultra-settings and 4K resolutions.
+To experience the shiniest and most graphically demanding pc game releases means investing in a graphics card capable of powering your gaming PC to the levels required for ultra-settings and 4K resolutions.
 But don’t be deterred.
 We’ve compiled a list of the most beautiful and demanding games to challenge the heaviest gaming rigs and trigger some serious considerations for you to upgrade your GPU to experience these games at their full potential.
 Prepare to have your eyes widen and your graphics cards pushed to the limits.